Silver25/django-bloger/README.md

 - [ for security reasons, Django doesn't recognise the hostname - the server name ]
 - Solution: hostname link place in my_project/settings.py file - ALLOWED_HOSTS
 - Terminal: python manage.py startapp hello_world  [ creating the app 'hello_world ]
-- Creating Views in hello_world/views.py
+- hello_world/views.py -> creating Views
-- Creating URLs in my_project/urls.py
+- my_project/urls.py -> creating URLs
-- Adding the app to the settings.py file to connect the app to the project  [ INSTALLED_APPS list ]
+- settings.py -> adding the app to the file to connect the app to the project  [ INSTALLED_APPS list ]
 - Terminal: test/run app in browser  ![testing app in browser](readme-assets/image02.png)
 - Terminal: python3 manage.py startapp about  [ creating the app 'about' ]
 - Creating all necessary steps to activate and run app [ settings, urls, views ]
 - Test/run app in browser  ![applying app name in address bar](readme-assets/image03.png)
 - App can be seen if name of the app is applied on the end of the URL in address bar
-- Create new Heroku app, djangobloger
+- Create new Heroku app, 'djangobloger'
 - Terminal: install a production-ready webserver for Heroku: "pip3 install gunicorn~=20.1"
 - [ or for the last version: python -m pip install gunicorn]
 - Terminal: pip3 freeze --local > requirements.txt  [ add to requirements file ]
-- Create Procfile, with declaration command to execute Django project
+- Create 'Procfile', with declaration command to execute Django project
-- Add herokuapp.com to the ALLOWED_HOSTS list
+- settings.py -> add herokuapp.com to the ALLOWED_HOSTS list
 - Can't activate Heroku EcoDynos, NO such option ![Resources Tab without EcoDynos button](readme-assets/image04.png)
 - After few minutes, refresh/change tab and was activated ![EcoDynos displayed](readme-assets/image05.png)
 - Terminal: pip3 install whitenoise~=6.5.0  [ Install Whitenoise package ]